datadryad/dryad-app/app/views/layouts/_faq.html.md

+Below are some answers to Frequently Asked Questions

 <h2 id="accept">What types of data does Dryad accept?</h2>
 <p>Dryad accepts all research data.
 However, this service is intended for complete, re-usable, open research datasets.</p>
 <p>Most types of files can be submitted (e.g., text, spreadsheets, video, photographs, code) including compressed archives of multiple files.
 View additional guidance on preservation-friendly file types.</p>